Youth Arts Project Grants:

 Application Review Process

 A panel with expertise in the focus area of the grant category meets to review and rank applications according to the funding criteria listed.
 Whenever possible, a State Arts Councilor facilitates the meeting.
 After discussion and review of work samples submitted, applications are ranked by the panel.
 Funding recommendations are forwarded to the State Arts Council for review and approval.
 If the organization’s cumulative total of grants received from the State Arts Council for that fiscal year (July 1 - June 30) is $5,000 or more, the grant recommendation must also be submitted to the Governor and Executive Council for approval.
+Errors and omissions may affect a panel's evaluation of your application, so please prepare your application carefully and follow instructions.

 Quality of Arts Programming

-- Artistic merit of participating artist(s).
+- Artistic quality of participating artist(s).

 - Experience of artist(s) in educational and youth development work.